 Tea is the second most consumed beverage in the United States after water.
 More than 80% of that is black tea and more than 40% of tea drinkers consume tea as an evening beverage.
-Chai is a very popular option in cafes across america for morning and evening beverages.A frequent conversation about the nutrition in America centers around the question of whether our favorite morning beverages are actually healthy for you.
-You will be surprised when you learn about these chai tea benefits!
+Chai is a very popular option across American cafes.
+We love our morning lattes and drinks so much that a frequent conversation about nutrition in the U.S. centers around whether or not they are actually healthy for us.
+While many of us make our coffee at home but did you know that you can also make your own chai tea?
+You will be surprised by how easy the recipe.
+You will be making it all the time when when you learn about these chai tea latte benefits!

 The first thing to keep in mind about chai is that it is full of powerful healing herbs.
 Many of the ingredients included in this recipe are classified as carminative herbs.
 The most common carminative spices are: anise, caraway, cinnamon bark, fennel, marjoram, peppermint, star anise, savory, mint & thyme.

 As someone who has had irregular digestive and hormonal health most of my life, I remain symptom free most of the time by consuming a cup of chai several days out of the week.
-Chai is one meal prep item that I can make very easily while cooking one of my meals.
-I keep my ingredients together in my pantry.
-It takes 5 minutes of my time to actually make because all I need to do is wait for the water to boil, then when it is done steeping, all I need to do is strain the liquid.
+Chai is one meal prep staple that I can make quickly and easily without feeling the time pressure of meal prepping.
+It only takes 5 minutes of actual prep time.

-One caveat to keep in mind with chai is that it is made with black tea, which is dehydrating.
+One caveat to making chai that you want to keep in mind is that it is made with black tea, which is dehydrating.
+If you want to avoid adding caffeine, I recommend using a decaffeinated black tea and steeping it lightly towards the end of the infusion.
 I typically will use a decaf vanilla bean black tea to save money on the cost of vanilla bean powder or pods.
-I would not recommend using vanilla extract because you do not want to introduce the alcohol into the mixture: this can ruin the flavor and you do not receive the anti-anxiety/anti-stress properties of the vanilla.
+I would not recommend using vanilla extract because you do not want to introduce the alcohol into the mixture: this can ruin the flavor and you do not receive the same anti-anxiety/anti-stress properties that a fresh vanilla infusion has to offer.

 I will typically include additional herbs that are specific to my health needs.
-I pay particular attention to what kind of herbs I choose and when they needed to be added to the recipe.
-Read through the recipe and be sure to note the ingredients that are added after the heat is turned off.
-The reason for this is certain parts of plant material can be damaged and not yield their medicinal properties if they are brought up to a boil, rather than being added when the boiling water begins to cool.
+I pay particular attention to what kind of herbs I choose and when they need to be added to the recipe.
+Read through the directions carefully to know when to add the different ingredients.

 You will love the health benefits of this chai tea latte recipe!
 DIY homemade chai tea is easy, healthier than a cafe version and so delicious.
 Follow these instructions to make chai an easy homemade option!